Home > Combat Vehicles > Forces of Valor > Forces of Valor Military Vehicles Series (1:32 Scale) > Forces of Valor Legacy and Engine Plus Series >

 In early 1944, the United States Army decided that they needed an up-armored version of a medium tank for an assault role for the upcoming operations in the European Theatre of Operations (ETO).
 However, they had rejected previous plans for such a vehicle, and time was short.
 As the new T26E1 would not be ready in time and previous designs had been totally unsuitable for the task, the decision was made to modify the standard US Army medium tank of the time, the M4A3 Sherman.

-This particular 1:32 scale diecast replica of a US M4A3E2 Sherman Jumbo assault tank that was nicknamed "Cobra King", and attached to C Company, 37th Tank Battalion, 4th Armored Division, then breaking the cordon around Bastogne, Belgium, on December 26th, 1944.
+This particular 1:32 scale diecast replica of a US M4A3E2 Sherman Jumbo assault tank that was commanded by Lieutenant Charles Boggess, and nicknamed "Cobra King", which was attached to C Company, 37th Tank Battalion, 4th Armored Division, then breaking the cordon around Bastogne, Belgium, on December 26th, 1944.
 Comes with bonus Ford GAA V-8 engine.
 Back Order!

 Dimensions: